 GENERAL INFORMATION The roofing material is asphalt composition shingles.
-The slope or pitch of the roof is medium.
+The slope or pitch of the roof is steep.
 Metal gutters are used to collect the roof water drainage.
-The roof is approximately 3 years old.
+The roofing material was just recently installed.
 INSPECTION METHOD The roof was too steep to walk on safely.
 Therefore the inspector examined the roof from the edge and from windows.

-FLASHINGS Metal flashings are used to seal around chimneys, vents and roof to wall intersections.

-The flashings are properly installed and are performing their intended function.
+CHIMNEYS The visible portion of the masonry chimney is properly constructed and is in good condition.
+GAS APPLIANCE VENTS The visible portion of the gas appliance type B vent is properly installed and in good condition.
+FLASHINGS An inspection of the roof flashings revealed the following defects: A section of the counter flashing is missing at the roof to masonry wall intersection.
+This

+A section of the counter flashing is missing at the roof to masonry wall intersection.
+This is allowing leakage to occur.
+The installation of counter flashings is recommended.

+GENERAL COMMENTS

-GENERAL COMMENTS The roofing material was properly installed and is in like new condition.
-With proper care and maintenance this roof should remain serviceable for up to 25 more years.
+The roofing material was properly installed and is in like new condition.
+With proper care and maintenance this roof should remain serviceable for up to 35 more years.